Summary

 20 Minute(s)

-For each section of the chart, there is an (A/B) for students to record their observations and inferences.
-Begin by showing slide 10.
+Explain to students that for each section of the chart, there are two photos for them to examine and record their observations and inferences for both images.
+Begin by showing slide 8.
 Give students about 3 minutes per slide to record their thoughts on the chart.
 As pairs work, walk around to assess student progress, answer questions, and provide guidance as needed.

-Repeat this step until slide 13.
+Repeat this step through slide 11.
 Once students have worked through all the images, invite a few to share their observations and inferences.
 As students share, add any other information you think is important to point out.

-Wrap up the discussion by explaining that these images are all of farmworkers, and they depict some of the conditions then and now that workers have endured.
+Wrap up the discussion by explaining that all of these images are of farmworkers and that they depict some of the conditions then and now that workers have endured.
 Inform students they are now going to dive deeper into the social movement led by farmworkers.

 Explain